Hidden East Anglia:

 The Mermaid's Pits

 Some stretches of water "in the low grounds, on the right-hand side of the road" just outside Bury were called the Mermaid's Pits (TL857658 area).
 These are the Babwell Fen Meadows, where the abbot kept his own private fish stock.
 It's said that "the springs here (which) yield an abundance of beautiful water...derive their name from the story of a love-sick maid, who perished there".
+The whole area is now occupied by the British Sugar factory's 'settling ponds'.

 Source: Samuel Tymms: 'A Handbook of Bury St. Edmunds' (F. Lankester, 1859), p.72.